-Family Of 10-Year-Old Boy Shot In The Head In Minneapolis Says 'He Is Going To Fight Through This'
+Family Of 10-Year-Old Boy Shot In The Head In Minneapolis Says 'He's Going To Fight Through This'

 “He’s strong, he strong, he coming home for sure,” Garrett Sr. said.

-Both parents know the road to recovery for their son will be long.MORE NEWS: USFWS: Hundreds Of Dead Turtles Found In Big Stone Wildlife Refuge
+Both parents know the road to recovery for their son will be long.MORE NEWS: 'I Was Put On This Earth To Inspire': Weightlifter Matt Schafly Pushes Through Cerebral Palsy's Constraints

 A GoFundMe site has been set up to help them with expenses along the way.